 Memorial Day is a time to honor those who gave their lives in service of our country.
 This holiday also marks the beginning of summer, and it’s a time-honored US tradition to gather outside with friends and family to enjoy a barbecue over Memorial Day weekend.

-The rest of the menu features time-honored American classics like coleslaw, potato salad, and baked beans, as well as some extra special offerings like grilled lemonade, bacon-wrapped corn, grilled strawberry shortcake, and more.
+The rest of the menu features time-honored American classics like coleslaw, potato salad, mac-and-cheese, and baked beans, as well as some extra special offerings like grilled lemonade, bacon-wrapped corn, grilled strawberry shortcake, and more.
 So pull up a chair and your favorite drink, gather around the table with your family, and enjoy America’s most popular foods on our most venerable holiday.

 High quality websites are expensive to run.
 If you help us, we’ll pay you back bigtime with an ad-free experience and a lot of freebies!